akka/akka/akka-docs/src/main/paradox/multi-jvm-testing.md

 ## Setup

 The multi-JVM testing is an sbt plugin that you can find at [https://github.com/sbt/sbt-multi-jvm](https://github.com/sbt/sbt-multi-jvm).
-To configure it for your project you should do the following steps:
+To configure it in your project you should do the following steps:

 1. Add it as a plugin by adding the following to your project/plugins.sbt:

     @@snip [plugins.sbt]($akka$/project/plugins.sbt) { #sbt-multi-jvm }

-2. Add multi-JVM testing to `build.sbt` or `project/Build.scala` by including the `MultiJvm` settings and config.
+2. Add multi-JVM testing to `build.sbt` or `project/Build.scala` by enabling `MultiJvmPlugin` and setting the `MultiJvm` config.

     ```none
-    import com.typesafe.sbt.SbtMultiJvm.multiJvmSettings
-    import com.typesafe.sbt.SbtMultiJvm.MultiJvmKeys.MultiJvm

     lazy val root = (project in file("."))
+      .enablePlugins(MultiJvmPlugin)
       .configs(MultiJvm)
-      .settings(multiJvmSettings)
     ```

 **Please note** that by default MultiJvm test sources are located in `src/multi-jvm/...`,